yz-joey/yz-joey.github.io/index.md

 <b>[2020.09]</b> One collaborative work with <a href="https://rujunhan.github.io/" target="_blank">Rujun Han</a> and <a href="https://vnpeng.net/" target="_blank">Dr. Nanyun Peng</a> on topic End-to-End Event Temporal Relation Extraction (<a href="https://arxiv.org/abs/2009.07373" target="_blank">paper</a>) was accepted by EMNLP 2020!

 <br />
 <b>[2020.07]</b> One collaborative work with <a href="https://cheng-cz.github.io/" target="_blank">Dr. Cheng Zheng</a> on topic user geolocation recognition was accepted by SIGIR 2020.
-Another collaborative work with <a href="https://sites.google.com/site/shaunakmishracomm/" target="_blank">Dr. Shaunak Mishra</a> was accepted by CIKM 2020, focusing on creative optimization topic in the advertising domain.
+Another collaborative work with <a href="https://sites.google.com/site/shaunakmishracomm/" target="_blank">Dr. Shaunak Mishra</a> was accepted by CIKM 2020, focusing on text generation in the advertising domain.

 <br />
 <b>[2020.05]</b> Serve as a PC member of KDD 2020 Research and ADS tracks; PC member of AACL-IJCNLP 2020 Information Extraction Track.